Six Tips for Sending a Get Well Gift to a Hospital

 Delivery may take longer than you expect

-If you are shipping a gift, UPS, USPS, and Fedex will only deliver to the mail room.
-Even when we deliver locally to our hospital, we do not take the gift to the patient’s room but check it in at the front reception desk where they have staff or a volunteer take it to the room.
-This can sometimes take several hours before it is actually delivered to the patient.
+If you are shipping a gift, UPS, USPS, and Fedex will only deliver to the mail room and not to the patient’s room.
+Hospital empl0yees are responsible for delivering the gifts to patients from there.
+This can sometimes take several hours before it is actually delivered to the patient and perishable items may spoil.

 Be aware of any dietary restrictions

 Special diets may be prescribed for patients depending on why they are in the hospital.
+You may already know the patient’s dietary restrictions when they are not in the hospital but doctors may order special diets while hospitalized.
 That cheesecake or cookie bouquet may not be allowed if they are restricted to a liquid or other restricted diet.

 If the family is spending much of the time at the hospital with the patient, they may love receiving a food gift basket addressed to “The Family of Patient John Jones.”
 Just make sure that the patient is not being discharged that day.